datakent/ProxyDLL_Template/README.md

 This project provides a simple template for creating a ProxyDLL for `version.dll`.
 It is designed to patch opcodes in a target executable at runtime.

+## What is a ProxyDLL?
+A **Proxy DLL** (Dynamic Link Library) intercepts and replaces an original system DLL to provide powerful runtime control:
+- **API Hooking**: Captures and modifies specific function calls from the target application
+- **Runtime Patching**: Dynamically edits memory/opcodes of running processes (without modifying the physical executable file)
+- **Compatibility Layer**: Enables API redirection for legacy software support

+This template is specifically designed for `version.dll` and enables runtime opcode patching of executables loaded in memory.

 ## How to Use

 Follow these steps to use the template for your own projects: